Please direct inquiries about our graduate program to:

 Possible Graduate Assistant Assignments

-- This consists of lecturing for 50 minutes per week to approximately 40 students, and tutoring for 2 hours/wk in the Pleasant Hall Math Lab.
+- This consists of lecturing for 50 minutes per week to approximately 40 students, and tutoring for 2 hours per week in the Math Lab in the LSU Library.
 Grading is automated.

 - 2. Assist a faculty member who is teaching a large lecture of Math 1022 (approximately 175 students): 0.75 hours teaching credit.